 - Collection accounts

 - Addresses on file

 - Sexual Offender Status

 Becoming a landlord is a long-term investment strategy.
-As with any successful business, creating a proper foundation is a key element to its success.
+As with any business, creating a proper foundation is a key element to your success.
 While the list of prep work might seem daunting, establishing procedures is key to remaining efficient and profitable as a landlord.
 The best part about creating a solid foundation?
-When you decide to purchase another rental property, you will be set up for success.
+When you decide to purchase another rental property, you’ll be set up for success.

 Need help marketing your rental, accepting online rental applications, and screening tenants?
-TurboTenant can help you streamline the entire process, and, best of all, you can do it from anywhere.
+TurboTenant can help you streamline the entire process.
+Success is only a click away!